Leedsichthys: Size

 Leedsichthys is the largest known member of the Osteichthyes or bony fishes.
-The largest extant non-tetrapodomorph bony fish is the ocean sunfish, Mola mola, being with a weight of up to two tonnes an order of magnitude smaller than Leedsichthys.
-The extant giant oarfish might rival Leedsichthys in length but is much thinner.
+The heaviest extant bony fish, the giant sunfish (Mola alexandrini), weighs up to 2.7 tonnes, an order of magnitude less than Leedsichthys.
+The giant oarfish (Regalecus glesne) might rival Leedsichthys in length, but has a much thinner body width.
 The lack of a preserved vertebral column has made it difficult to estimate the exact length of Leedsichthys.
 Arthur Smith Woodward, who described the type specimen in 1889, estimated specimen BMNH P.10000 to be of an around nine metre long individual, by comparing this tail of Leedsichthys, having a preserved height of 274 cm, with another pachycormid, Hypsocormus.
 The length of Leedsichthys was not historically the subject of much attention, the only reference to it being made by Woodward himself when he in 1937 indicated it again as 9 m on the museum label of BMNH P.10000.
 However, in 1986, David Martill compared the bones of Leedsichthys to a pachycormid that he had recently discovered, Asthenocormus.
 The unusual proportions of that specimen gave a wide range of possible sizes.
 Some were as low as 13.5 m, but extrapolating from the gill basket resulted in an estimated length of 27.6 m for Leedsichthys specimen NHM P.10156 (the earlier BMNH P.10156).
 Martill considered the higher estimate as a plausible size of the largest individuals.
 Subsequently, a length of thirty metres (hundred feet) was often mentioned in popular science publications, sometimes one as high as 35 m.